Piggy3590/LC_NotEnoughSubtitle/README.md

-# Not Enough Subtitle
+# NotEnoughSubtitleKOR
-(LC Mod) Add Korean subtitles to each line from the ship's speakers (no english lines here) some code are from JustJelly's Subtitle mod
+(Korean) Add subtitles to each line from the ship's speakers

-If there are any other problems such as sync, typo, bugs, etc..., please report them to the issue!
+# 1.0.1
+- Correct mistranslation.

+# 1.0.2
+- Added dialogue to the counter speakers in the company building.
+- Adjusted the font size.